-Neighbourhood Plan Vision Neighbourhood Plan Objectives Neighbourhood Plan Sections NPPF 2019 Themes 1 Support sustainable, good design that respects the neighbourhoods' distinct identities and characters.
-2 Encourage sustainable, mixed developments designed to meet local needs and provide Delivering a sufficient supply of homes.
+Neighbourhood Plan Vision Neighbourhood Plan Objectives Neighbourhood Plan Sections NPPF 2019 Themes Support sustainable, good design that respects the neighbourhoods' distinct identities and characters.
+Encourage sustainable, mixed developments designed to most local poods and provide.
+Delivering a sufficient supply of homes.
 Building a strong, competitive economy.
-Ensuring the vitality of town centres. appropriate housing for all age groups.
-Promoting healthy and safe communities.
-To be an inclusive, cohesive and safe community with a high quality of life, which retains the distinct character of its neighbourhoods - Sandridge village, Marshalswick North and Jersey Farm.
-3 Promote the provision of appropriate and adequate infrastructure to support development of the local and wider community.
+Ensuring the vitality of town designed to meet local needs and provide appropriate housing for all age groups. centres.Promoting healthy and safe communities.
+To be an inclusive, cohesive and safe community with a high quality of life, which retains the distinct character of its neighbourhoods - Sandridge village, Marshalswick North 3 Promote the provision of appropriate and adequate infrastructure to support development of the local and wider community.
 4 Retain our Green Belt and open spaces.
 5 Promote sustainable means of transport and other solutions to address the problems of traffic congestion and parking.
 Sustainable Development.
 Sustainable Transport.
 Sustainable Economy.
 Sustainable Environment, Health & Wellbeing.
-Promoting sustainable transport.
+Wellbeing.
+Promoting sustative transport.
+Supporting high communication Making effective Achieving well-eplaces.
+Protecting Greete Meeting the characteristic conserving and the natural enveloces.
 Supporting high quality communications.
 Making effective use of land.
 Achieving well-designed places.
 Protecting Green Belt land.
-Meeting the challenge of climate change, flooding and and Jersey Farm.
+Meeting the challenge of and Jersey Farm.
 6 Encourage employment opportunities in the area through retaining and supporting commercial and retail areas, and by supporting working from home.
-7 Encourage the use of Heartwood Forest, Jersey Farm Woodland Park and other facilities by residents and visitors. coastal change.
+7 Encourage the use of Heartwood Forest, Jersey Farm Woodland Park and other facilities by residents and visitors. climate change, flooding and coastal change.
 Conserving and enhancing the natural environment.
 Conserving and enhancing the historic environment.
 Facilitating the sustainable use of minerals.